 I have the GREATEST neighbors!
 I live in a town home and my neighbor beside me loves to grow vegetables.
 Lucky me!
-His wife called the other day and told me to come to the back porch… they had two big bags of squash for me.
+His wife called the other day and told me to come to the back porch because they had two big bags of squash for me.
 So I just had to make this Cheddar Squash Casserole.

 Sign up for my email subscription and never miss a recipe!

 Since I’m updating this post I USED to have the greatest neighbors at that town home I lived at.
 The day I got that huge bag of fresh squash I was so excited and made this casserole.
 It has been on every holiday table and potluck ever since!